iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 1. **Prefiltering:**
-   Certain types of piezo sensors can generate high dynamic range velocity signals at very low frequencies using a charge amplifier.
+   Certain types of piezo sensors can generate high dynamic range velocity signals at very low frequencies using a charge-mode amplifier.
 However, MEMS sensor data is acceleration based and must be prefiltered to remove any near-DC components before the conversion to velocity.
-This is a non-straighforward mathematical process similar to the stabilization time in piezo sensors, and it must be ensured that the high rejection ratio linear-phase filter does not introduce ripple near the LPF cut-off frequency, which would cause severe drift when integrating from acceleration to velocity.
+This is a non-straighforward mathematical process similar to the preamp stabilization time in piezo sensors, and it must be ensured that the high rejection ratio linear-phase highpass filter does not introduce ripple near the LPF cut-off frequency, which would cause distortion in the time domain signal and severe drift when integrating from acceleration to velocity.

 2. **Data Streams:**
    Once the DC-offset is removed, the data is converted into several useful